-.3 open the drainage facility and measure the 50% drainage time (see 3.7.1 below).
+(b.3) Open the drainage facility and measure the 50% drainage time (see para3.7.1 hereinafter).

 Determine the drainage either by having the vessel on a scale and recording the weight loss, or by collecting the drained foam solution in a measuring cylinder.
+Care should be taken to ensure that there are no voids in the foam collected in the vessel.

-- 3.6.3 Simulated seawater may be made up by dissolving:
+3.6.3 Simulated sea water may be made up by dissolving

-- 25 g Sodium chloride (NaCl),
+25.0 g Sodium chloride (NaCl)

-- 11 g Magnesium chloride (MgCl2 6H2O),
+11.0 g Magnesium chloride (MgCl26H2O)

-- 1.6 g Calcium chloride $(CaCl_2 2H_2O)$,
+- 1.6 g Calcium chloride (CaCl22H2O) - 4.0 g Sodium sulphate (Na2S04)

-- 4 g Sodium sulphate (Na_2SO_4) .
+in each litre of potable water.

-3.7.1 The drainage time should be determined, after having determined the expansion ratio, in accordance with 3.6.2.3.
+3.7.1 The drainage time should be determined, after having determined the expansion ratio, according to paragraph 3.6.2(b.3).

-3.7.2 The test should be carried out with seawater at about 20°C. Simulated seawater with the characteristics stated in 3.6.3 may be used.
+3.7.2 The test should be carried out with sea water at about 20°C. Simulated sea water with the characteristics stated in 3.6.3 may be used.